Red Oak vs. White Oak Flooring: Which Should You Choose?

 - The U.S.S.
 Constitution, “Old Ironsides,” still floats in the Boston harbor since it launched in 1797, thanks to its massive white oak timbers.

 Is white oak harder than red oak?
-Yes, white oak is slightly denser and harder, but both species are ideal for creating durable and beautiful wood floors.
+Yes, white oak is slightly denser and harder, but both species are ideal for creating durable and beautiful solid hardwood floors.

 Red Oak vs. White Oak Cost

-On the other hand, a pre-finished, solid, 3/4-inch white oak floor made by Easiklip runs $6-8 per sq ft.
+On the other hand, a pre-finished, solid, 3/4-inch white oak solid hardwood flooring made by Easiklip runs $6-8 per sq ft.
 The price includes all the installation hardware, which is quite a savings.
 There are no glue or nails because it just clips together, making it a perfect choice for any DIY flooring project.

 Red and white oak are not interchangeable.
-If you need to finish out a room because you don’t have enough of the same boards, you need to keep looking for the same type of wood to continue the floor.
+If you need to finish out a room because you don’t have enough of the same boards, you need to keep looking for the same type of hardwood flooring to continue the floor.
 They just don’t match.
 But, it can happen.

 "If you try to feather in or stagger red and white oak boards together, it will stick out like a sore thumb.
 If you run out of suitable oak and have no other choice, you can always try the fix mentioned above, paint the floor, or use a big carpet.